vincentpaino/Fantasy-Football-League/README.md

 Command: venv\Scripts\activate

 Git help:

-Before doing anytihng always run
+Before doing anything, always run
 'git pull origin main'

+To push code...
+Always check 'git status'

+if on main branch...
+Do 'git add .' to add all the files

+Then 'git commit -m "__" '

+Then 'git push origin main'